rtomas/mmd-GraphSchema/README.md

 4.  create the image by copying the file data into https://mermaid-js.github.io/mermaid-live-editor/

-5. Add the Image to your github subgraph :)
+5. Add the Image to the README subgraph in github :)

 ---